Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Introduction

 While the exploration of NH topological systems has already unveiled a multitude of exotic physical phenomena, a further dimension of control and novelty can be achieved by extending these studies beyond equilibrium scenarios.
 In this context, Floquet engineering \cite{Grifoni1998, Cayssol2013, GomezLeon2013, Goldman2014, Restrepo2016, Rudner2013, Rudner2020} has emerged as a powerful quantum control technique, offering an elegant and systematic framework to tailor and manipulate topological properties in out-of-equilibrium scenarios.
-By periodically modulating system parameters, Floquet theory reveals that additional non-trivial states of matter can be realized, which have no static analogues, such as, the emergence of $\pi$-modes, drive-induced longer-range interactions etc. This has been convincingly demonstrated in various experimental platforms, including ultracold atoms trapped in optical lattices and photonic waveguide arrays \cite{Rechtsman2013, Wintersperger2020, Maczewsky2017, Mukherjee2017, Aidelsburger2015}.
+By periodically modulating system parameters, Floquet theory reveals that additional non-trivial states of matter can be realized, which have no static analogue.
 Moreover, Floquet engineering has uncovered remarkable features such as the realization of Floquet topological phases with multiple dynamically generated edge states \cite{Agrawal2022, Li2020, Roy2023, Yang2022, Roy2024}, unconventional transport phenomena \cite{SanJose2013prime, Peng2021prime, Liu2019prime, Roy2025}, Floquet Anderson phases featuring localized bulk and protected edge modes \cite{Roy2024prime}, and even discrete time crystalline phases that spontaneously break the time-translation symmetry \cite{Pan2020, Wang2022}.
 These discoveries underscore the transformative potential of periodic driving in broadening the landscape of accessible quantum phases and controlling exotic phenomena unattainable within a static framework.